Start here

 What does it mean to be a modern data engineer?

-Being a data engineer in times of LLMs, automations, and tools with ever increasing capabilities.
-This means less grunt work and more opportunity to elevate our role.
+Being a data engineer today means working in a world of LLMs, automations, and tools with ever increasing capabilities.
+There’s less grunt work and more opportunity to elevate our role.

 Yes, we still build pipelines, do coding, and clean data.
 But modern data engineering goes further.